ENS 2031 - Chamber Music 2B

 General Course Information

-Course Code ENS 2031 Course Chamber Music 2B Coordinating Unit Elder Conservatorium of Music Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 1.5 Contact Up to 2.5 hours per week Prerequisites ENS 2030 Incompatible 7880 (pre-2002) Restrictions Priority is given to Music degree students in a Performance specialisation but course is available to non-music students (by audition) Course Description A series of Chamber Music Workshops and tutorials provides an environment in which students can investigate the nature of Chamber Music and the musician's role in a small ensemble.
+Course Code ENS 2031 Course Chamber Music 2B Coordinating Unit Elder Conservatorium of Music Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 1.5 Contact Up to 2.5 hours per week Available for Study Abroad and Exchange Y Prerequisites ENS 2030 Restrictions Priority is given to Bachelor of Music students but course is available to non-music students (by audition) Course Description A series of Chamber Music Workshops and tutorials provides an environment in which students can investigate the nature of Chamber Music and the musician's role in a small ensemble.
 Students develop skills in ensemble playing and rehearsal techniques through the preparation and performance of appropriate chamber repertoire.

 Students are encouraged to form their own group prior to enrolment.
 Participation in the program is dependent on the availability of a place within a viable ensemble.
 Work prepared through Early Music Workshop, Brass Ensemble, Percussion Ensemble and Guitar Ensemble is also assessable.